greenelab/connectivity-search-backend/README.md

 python manage.py database_info
 ```

-Another option to load the database is to load it from `hetmech-pg_dump.sql.gz`,
+Another option to load the database is to import it from the `connectivity-search-pg_dump.sql.gz` database dump,
 which will save time if you are interested in loading the full database (i.e. without `--reduced-metapaths`).
-This 5.5GB file is not currently hosted publicly, but we would like to archive it publicly soon.
+This 5 GB file is [available on Zenodo](https://doi.org/10.5281/zenodo.3978766 "Node connectivity measurements for Hetionet v1.0 metapaths.
+Zenodod Version v1.1").